connor11528/how-companies-hire/README.md

 # How companies hire and their interview guides
-A curated list of how comapnies within the technology sector hire.
+A curated list by <a target="_blank" href="https://jobeir.com">Jobeir</a> of how comapnies within the technology sector hire.
 Get an inside look into how to best prepare for different interview processes.
 If you're refining your own interview process get see how you can improve it to consistently bring in the best talent.
 These resources are focused around technical engineering interviews, but also have insight into general hiring practices.

 ### The companies